 The fee for a course challenge assessment is the current tuition for the appropriate course.
 This fee is paid when the syllabus for the assessment is sent and is non-refundable regardless of whether you complete the assessment, except in certain cases described under Policies below.
 There is no separate registration fee for taking a course challenge assessment.

-Upon receipt of your completed application and approval by the degree audit team, an instructor will be sought to prepare the assessment.
+Upon receipt of your completed application and approval by the Academic Pathways team, an instructor will be sought to prepare the assessment.
 If approved, a study syllabus will be provided.
 The faculty and department will determine the due date of your assessment, no more than 60 days after the syllabus is sent to you.

 The assessment will be administered at an agreed upon time, either online or at an approved proctored site.